 Americans like their morning coffee.
 In some cities it seems as if there is a coffee shop on every corner.
 And yet our coffee consumption is paltry compared to many other countries.
 Not surprisingly, Scandinavia far outpaces the U.S. in per capita coffee drinking.
 The people of Finland, Norway, Denmark and Sweden drink two to three times as much coffee as citizens of the U.S. We rank 25th after Lebanon, Estonia, Spain and Portugal.
 New research suggests that coffee drinkers live longer than abstainers.
 That is the conclusion from a large study of half a million people in the UK Biobank.
-How much coffee should you drink for longer life?
+Now the scientists analyzing these data answer the question: How much coffee should you drink for longer life?

 The UK Biobank Data:

 British researchers have been collecting data from 9.2 million people between 2006 and 2016.
 In a study published in JAMA Internal Medicine (July 2, 2018), the investigators reported on nearly 500,000 participants.
 These people answered detailed questionnaires about diet, including coffee consumption, provided samples and had physical examinations.
 About 110,000 of these individuals did not drink coffee, while about 200,000 usually drank instant and 74,000 generally drank decaf.

 During 10 years of follow-up, just over 14,000 of the participants died.
 Those who usually consumed at least 2 cups of coffee daily were about 12 percent less likely to die from cancer or cardiovascular disease during that time.
 The association was strongest for coffee made using grounds rather than instant and for regular coffee rather than decaf.
 Nonetheless, even decaf coffee drinkers were less likely than non-coffee drinkers to die during the follow-up period.